Where to Stay in Naples, Italy, for a Local Experience

 This old palazzo flaunts baroque frescoed ceilings, in-laid wooden floors and original doors, giving you a glimpse into the life of a Neapolitan Renaissance nobleman.
 You don’t even have to leave the hotel to try some typical dishes: in the 16th-century dining room, staff can organise a meal, featuring reimagined staples of regional cuisine.
 While eating, you can marvel at the intricately frescoed ceilings without hurting your neck thanks to the mirror-clad table tops.

 Courtesy of Artemisia Domus / Expedia

-Luxury soundproofed rooms, with modern furniture, private hot tubs, saunas and fireplaces, make this hotel a great choice for a romantic getaway, especially for second-time travellers looking to discover a different side of the city.
-The staff organises a variety of bespoke city tours aimed at seeing Naples through a local’s eyes, whether you’re interested in meeting artisans in their ancient workshops, exploring the city’s underground tunnels or delving into the Quartieri Spagnoli with its traditional shops and restaurants.
+Luxury soundproofed rooms with modern furniture, private hot tubs, saunas and fireplaces, make this hotel a great choice for a romantic getaway, especially for second-time travellers looking to discover a different side of the city.
+The staff can organise a variety of bespoke city tours aimed at seeing Naples through a local’s eyes, whether you’re interested in meeting artisans in their ancient workshops, exploring the city’s underground tunnels or delving into the Quartieri Spagnoli with its traditional shops and restaurants.

 These recommendations were updated on October 15, 2021 to keep your travel plans fresh.